Our Community Business Trade Up Programme had a big impact on Simon Redding, co-founder of Monkey Park CIC. Here’s his story…

 - SSE programme: Community Business Trade Up Programme, in partnership with Power to Change.

-- SSE school: SSE Yorkshire and North East
+- Supported by SSE in Yorkshire and North East

 If you combine cakes, bikes, jobs, sewing, workspace, yoga, book clubs, you’ve only really scratched the surface of what Monkey Park offers its community.